 Cost of Setting Up Shawarma Stand

-The cost of a shawarma stand a locally made one in Nigeria made on 2 tyres that can be pulled by a car can range between #200,000 – #400,000 while the one with 2 bicycle wheels that is moved with human hands can cost between #50,000 – #70,000.
+That can be pulled by a car can range between #200,000 – #400,000 while the one with 2 bicycle wheels that are moved with human hands can cost between #50,000 – #70,000.
 An experienced welder can help you construct this perfectly depending on your budget.

 Equipment Needed for Shawarma Business